rips/rips-cli/README.md

  * rips-cli rips:delete -t scans 1 5
  * rips-cli rips:delete -t applications -L -p 'limit=5' -p 'orderBy[currentScan]=desc'

-### rips:list:setup
+### rips:issues:list
-This command allows you to modify the shown columns of a table.
+This command allows you to search through all issues.

+The command first searches for all available scans and then searches for issues in the scans.
+Both processes can be filtered through own query parameters.
+If no parameters are specified all issues are shown.
+Depending on the amount of scans this might take a while.

 #### Examples
- * rips-cli rips:list:setup
- * rips-cli rips:list:setup -t applications
- * rips-cli rips:list:setup -t issues --remove
+ * rips-cli rips:issues:list -v
+ * rips-cli rips:issues:list -P limit=15 -P 'orderBy[application]=asc' -P 'orderBy[id]=asc' -p 'greaterThan[typeSeverity]=60'

 ### rips:issues:review
 This command allows you to mass review issues.